adaptivelab/bitly-historics/README.md

 What?
 ----

 This tool is used to track bitly historic click data for specified websites.
-We're using it to track click-throughs to certain fashion brands (e.g. topshop.com), building up a historic record of clicks by day.
-Simple graphing and export facilities are provided, MongoDB is used as a longer term store.
+We're using it to track click-throughs to certain brand websites, building up a historic record of clicks by day for analysis and reporting.
+Some graphing and export facilities are provided (e.g. for output of CSVs for http://datawrapper.de/), MongoDB is used as a longer term store.

 Author: ian@morconsulting.com (consulting to http://AdaptiveLab.com) of https://github.com/ianozsvald/